|Prominent Traditional leaders|

 They wanted to make Africans one of their overseas provinces.

 This system was used by the French.

-It however, did set up some administrative centres in key places like Mombasa, Machakos, Fort Smith (as Kabete was known then) and Eldama Ravine.
+It, however, did set up some administrative centers in key places like Mombasa, Machakos, Fort Smith (as Kabete was known then) and Eldama Ravine.

 The proper British colonial administration did not start until 1895 when the Protectorate was declared over the country by the British Government.

 The system of government used by the British in Kenya is shown below.